 When it comes to freshwater fishing regulations, obviously there will be protections made for certain types of fish that are a primary source of revenue for certain local economies.
 Bass fishing regulations are a standard part of prime fishing lakes in the southern US and many other top bass fishing locations.
 These sportfishing regulations are crucial to conserving the local bass populations, which often serve as key parts of the local economy during tourist seasons and also for tournament purposes.

 What Happens if We Violate Fishing Regulations?

 The penalty for being caught violating a fishing law can vary and it is dependent upon the nature of the crime.
-Sometimes a small fine is charged, but other times one may be stripped of their right to fish or have their equipment – and even boat – confiscated.
+Sometimes a small fine is charged, but other times one may be stripped of their right to fish or have their equipment – and even boat – confiscated and may have to pay a hefty fine.
 There are certain fishing crimes that can involve court hearings and potential sentences for community service or even jail time.
 Severe felonies are definitely possible for those violating the Endangered Species Act and similar laws, as well.

 Please take fishing regulations seriously to help us all preserve this sport we love.

 Yes, they do.
 Fishing regulations can change from one year to the next, and in the case of saltwater fisheries like red snapper in the Gulf, can change several times over the course of a season.
 Never assume, always verify.